1805 Club: Cultural events

 According to The Times, the club conducted a 200th anniversary memorial service at the tomb of Lord Nelson.
 Senior members of the Royal Navy, the Sea Cadets and HMS Victory's Cutter Crew were in attendance.
 The club vice-president, Mrs Anna Tribe, a 3rd great-granddaughter of Lord Nelson and Lady Emma Hamilton, laid a wreath at Nelson's tomb during the service.

-The 1805 Club is also the official custodian of The Trafalgar Way from Falmouth to the Old Admiralty in London and has recently been awarded Libor funds by the Chancellor to further its activities.
+The 1805 Club is also the official custodian of The Trafalgar Way from Falmouth to the Old Admiralty in London.
+In 2020 the Club registered the trademark "The Trafalgar Way" to assert its custodianship and record the 'official' route today as determined from historic records and maps.

 Publications

 The 1805 Club maintains a website with historical information about the Royal Navy and other state and merchant navies during the eighteenth and early nineteenth centuries and concentrating on Lord Nelson and his fellow seamen, including a list of over seventy links to other Naval research databases.

 The 1805 Club also publishes the following: